 - ***This program is NOT First Come First Served***

 NOTE: Please coordinate with Avenue, your first mortgage lender and real estate agent as closing dates may need to be adjusted due to demand and capacity.
 Once you are notified you have been selected to move forward with the program, you will need a minimum of 30 days to close.

-If you have additional questions, visit our FAQ page here.
+If you have additional questions, visit our Frequently Asked Questions page.

 Homebuyer Education vs. Home Ownership Counseling.
 Know the difference!

 Ready to buy a home?